Mayank-Singh5/Blockchain/README.md

 ## Proof-of-Work Approach

 The mining process:
-1. Finds a hash starting with "00" (simple difficulty)
+1. Finds a hash starting with "00" (simple difficulty given here)
 2. Keeps changing the `nonce` value until the hash meets this requirement
 3. Measures how long mining takes
-4. Example mining output: